openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 compressed_model = compress_weights(model, mode=CompressWeightsMode.INT4_SYM, ratio=0.8, dataset=nncf_dataset) # model is openvino.Model object
 ```

-- Accuracy of the 4-bit compressed models also can be improved by using AWQ algorithm over data-based mixed-precision algorithm.
-It is capable to equalize some subset of weights to minimize difference between
-original precision and 4-bit.
+- Accuracy of the 4-bit compressed models also can be improved by using AWQ, Scale Estimation or GPTQ algorithms over data-based mixed-precision algorithm.
+These algorithms work by equalizing a subset of weights to minimize the difference between the original precision and the 4-bit precision.
+The AWQ algorithm can be used in conjunction with either the Scale Estimation or GPTQ algorithm.
+However, Scale Estimation and GPTQ algorithms are mutually exclusive and cannot be used together.
+Below are examples demonstrating how to enable the AWQ, Scale Estimation or GPTQ algorithms:

-Below is the example how to compress 80% of layers to 4-bit integer with a default data-based mixed precision algorithm and AWQ.
-It requires to set `awq` to `True` additionally to data-based mixed-precision algorithm.
+  Prepare the calibration dataset for data-based algorithms:

 ```python
 from datasets import load_dataset